erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     mov qword ptr [rbx], rax
 ```
 Here is a mask operation to 35 bits that also
-knows that the argument is a number.
+knows that the argument is a number:
 ```
 # i_band_ssjd
     mov rsi, qword ptr [rbx]